The dependency on technology by the modern world has been leapfrogging at a frantic pace for quite some time. And Singapore is no exception.

-Now-a-days we don’t go to the supermarket and wander in the isles to get lucky for our desired product.
+Nowadays we don’t go to the supermarket and wander in the isles to get lucky for our desired product.
 We look for it, we research it, we review it and then we make the decision to buy it.
 In reality, the availability of our desired products or services is ensured for us by the best-performing sites in popular industries.

-But before diving in to any deeper, let’s have a quick recap of our Economy.
+But before diving into any deeper, let’s have a quick recap of our Economy.

 Singaporean Economy – A History Lesson in Short:

 The economic success of Singapore can hugely be attributed to its central position at the Southside appendage of the Malay Peninsula which enables the City-State quite adept in the exploitation of the Strait of Malacca.
 Singapore’s economic prognoses were felt barren after the independence had been pushed upon in 1965.
-The aftermath of World War II, segregation from Malaysia resulting in abandoning its economic backwoods and Indonesia’ planning of military provocation towards Singapore and Malaysia causing the drying up the entrepôt status – were enough to make Singapore’s future desolate, if not precarious.
+In the aftermath of World War II, segregation from Malaysia resulting in abandoning its economic backwoods and Indonesia’s planning of military provocation towards Singapore and Malaysia causing the drying up the entrepôt status – were enough to make Singapore’s future desolate, if not precarious.
 Moreover, Britain’s decision in 1968 to leave the island immediately ceased 20% of its jobs.

-As per present rate, by 2020 almost all the companies of the world will have an online presence.
+As per the present rate, by 2020 almost all the companies of the world will have an online presence.
 In 2015, 4 million of our people used broadband internet and the number, as per projection, would be raised by 20% in 2018.
-Also 74% locals visit social media daily.
+Also 74% of locals visit social media daily.

 Our research shows that currently one of the best-performing sites for digital marketing is the following: